 The trail crosses over the craggy ridge of Heituo Mountain's peak, and then we start the steep descent down the south side of the mountain.

 On the south side of the peak is a crossroads in the trail.
-On this hike we’re going to take the turn that leads towards Nine-Eyes Tower instead of continuing down into the wild Valley of the Pigs.
+On this hike we're going to take the turn that leads towards Nine-Eyes Tower instead of continuing down into the wild Valley of the Pigs.
+(Unless the villages at Jiankou are still closed, in which case we’ll go via the Valley of the Pigs to finish at a smaller village on the other side of the mountains.)

 The path down towards Nine-Eyes Tower is very steep to begin with, and could feel tough on the knees.
 The trail twists and turns through forest and leads below the face of tall cliffs, and just past the cliffs we find the old line of Great Wall that leads down to Nine-Eyes Tower and Jiankou's 'Big West' Great Wall.